 Minimum Thermal Insulation Values

-These changes apply to all new buildings and additions that are heated except residential accessory buildings (sheds and detached garages).
-The insulation values proposed are as follows:
+New buildings and additions that are heated except residential accessory buildings (sheds and detached garages) must have insulation values as follows:

 • Walls including foundations above and below grade R28